Mervinpais/Auralis/README.md

 ## License

-MIT License.
+GPL License.
 See LICENSE for details.

+## Special Thanks to the following;

+- YOLO library and models

 ## Contact